 What exactly does it mean to be fired with or without cause?
 Being fired without cause means an employer is letting an employee go, but not because of serious workplace misconduct.
 Conversely, being fired with cause means the employee committed a serious breach of conduct in their workplace, which led to their termination.

 “My employer didn’t even tell me why I was fired.”
 “My employer lied about why I was fired.”
-“I was fired for no reason.”
+“I got fired from my job for no reason.”
 “I was fired without any warning.”

 Sound familiar?
-If this has happened to you, you may wonder whether this is allowed.
+If this has happened to you, you may wonder, Can an employer fire you for no reason?
 Is your employer required to follow a fair procedure in terminating you?
 Do they have to be honest with you about why they’re firing you?
 These are common questions when an employee faces the trauma of being unexpectedly or unfairly fired.

 The answer is not as straightforward as one might think.
 While it is technically legal to fire you for a false reason, no reason, or without warning, an employer cannot use at-will employment to mask illegal discrimination or retaliation.
 Sometimes, an employer fires someone without warning for good reason when they engage in serious misconduct or the employer decides to reorganize, among other things.
 This can be perfectly legal.
 However, sometimes employers fail to follow their own procedures and refuse to discuss their reasons for termination because they know the actual reason is illegal.

 How do you tell which of these situations applies to you?
 Here’s a basic roadmap.

 This post is part of our Employment Law 101 series.
 Learn more here to understand your fundamental rights.